• Art magazine

 An effective way to overcome a creative blockade is to distance yourself from the current project or the task.

-Tip 03 - plan breaks
+Tip 03 - Schedule Breaks

 There are definitely parallels between a classic day in the studio and a day in the office.
 Occasionally it is time to move to be able to take new thoughts.
 Anyone who notices that they will become less creative during the day can be well advised to turn their backs on their canvas.